festline/festline.github.io/_pages/faq.md

 There's no formal registration for the course.
 Everybody is by default accepted and will be found in the course rating as long as submits web-forms for assignments.
 But it's easier to keep track of everything if you're in ODS Slack, so you'd better fill in the introductory form mentioned in the main page.

+**What is the expected workload in hours per week?**

+As usual for a MOOC, the median is around 4-6 hours per week.
+However, Kaggle and individual projects are addictive and time-consuming so you can end up spending >20 h/week.
+Those who spent that much time on mlcourse.ai never regretted I guess.

 **How do I join Slack community?**

 If you register for the course, you'll be invited prior to the course start.
 Check carefully your email address.